-- My Showroom: Find and save information on vehicles and current offers in your area. - My Dealers/Retailers: Save details such as address and phone number for each of your preferred GM dealers/retailers. - My Driveway: Access quick links to parts and service estimates, check trade-in values, or schedule a service appointment by adding the vehicles you own to your driveway profile. - My Preferences: Manage your profile and use tools and forms with greater ease.
+- My Showroom: Find and save information on vehicles and current offers in your area. - My Dealers: Save details such as address and phone number for each of your preferred GM dealers. - My Driveway: Access quick links to parts and service estimates, check trade-in values, or schedule a service appointment by adding the vehicles you own to your driveway profile. - My Preferences: Manage your profile and use tools and forms with greater ease.

-To sign up, visit the My GM Canada section within www.gm.ca.
+To sign up, visit the My GM.ca section within www.gm.ca.

-GM Mobility Reimbursement Program
+GM Mobility Reimbursement Program (U.S. and Canada)